paritytech/cumulus/parachain-template/README.md

 A new [Cumulus](https://github.com/paritytech/cumulus/)-based Parachain node, ready for hacking 🚀

-This project is originally a fork of the [Substrate Node Template](https://github.com/paritytech/substrate/tree/master/bin/node-template) modified to include dependencies required for registering this node as a **parachain** to a **relay chain**.

 The stand-alone version of this template is hosted on the [Substrate Devhub Parachain Template](https://github.com/substrate-developer-hub/substrate-parachain-template/) for each release of Polkadot.
 This is generated directly at each `polkadot-vX.X.X` release branch from the [Parachain Template in Cumulus](https://github.com/paritytech/cumulus/tree/master/parachain-template) upstream.